dblanding/Pico-MicroPython-smart-car/readme.md

         * This of course, is the configuration of the ROS mobile robot, which makes further use of the encoder information to accurately compute odometry.

+* Having come to the following realization, I decided to scrap the original chassis and motors, and begin again from scratch:

 > The cute little yellow motors that come on the **DIY Smart Car** are altogether **inadequate** for use on a DIY robot.
-Any serious robot project must have motor shaft encoders and a gearbox with a reduction of roughly 30 to 40x.
+Any serious robot project must have motor shaft encoders and a gearbox with a reduction of at least 30 to 40x.

+# Henceforth, this project is renamed **PicoBot**

+* The original code is in the folder `code_other/`.
+* The PicoBot code is in the folder `code_picobot2/`.

 ## Find inexpensive gear motors with encoders for the Pico Car